Digitalturkk/DuckVest/README.md

 # 🦆 DuckVest — Investment Brokerage Platform

-**DuckVest** is a backend simulation of an investment brokerage system built with Java and Spring Boot.
+**DuckVest** is a powerful backend simulation of an investment brokerage system built with Java and Spring Boot.
 It models essential features of a stock trading platform: users, stocks, exchanges, balances, and scheduled trading events.

 ---
 ## 🐣 Why DuckVest?

-Because a wise duck always invests smart.
+### Because a wise duck always invests smart.
 Be like the duck.

+This project streamlines the development of investment applications by providing a comprehensive simulation of brokerage operations.
+The core 🚀 **Features**
+are:

+- 🛠️ **Modular & Layered Architecture:** Easily extensible for future enhancements and integrations.
+- 📈 **Stock Tranding Simulation:** Models buting and selling of stocks and simulate stock price updates.
+- 👤 **User Managment:** Manage investors, their accounts, portfolios and balances easily.
+- 🏛️ **Simulate multiple stock exchanges** with working hours.
+- 💰 **Balance Updates:** Buy and sell stocks with automatic balance updates.
+- 🌐 **REST API Support** for all operations.

 ---

-## 🚀 Features

-- 📈 Manage stocks ~and simulate stock price updates~
-- 🧑 Manage users and their account balances
-- 🏛️ Simulate multiple stock exchanges
-- 💸 Buy and sell stocks with automatic balance updates
-- ⏱️ Scheduled tasks for periodic operations
-- 📡 REST API for all operations
-- 🛠️ Modular, layered architecture

----

-## 🧱 Tech Stack
+## ⚙️ Tech Stack

 - **Java 24**
 - **Spring Boot 3**
 - **Spring Security**
-- **PostgreSQL** for persistent storage
+- **PostgreSQL**
 - **ModelMapper**
 ---

-## ⚙️ Getting Started
+## 🏁 Getting Started

 > Requirements: Java 8+, PostgreSQL, Docker (optional)